SynBioHub/Plugin-Visual-Serve-Test/README.md

 # Plugin-Visualisation-Test
-A very small test plugin to test the visualisation interface is working for SynBioHub.
-Could be the basis for python based visualisation plugins.
+A small test plugin to test the serving of files.
+Could be the basis for python based serving visualisation plugins.

 # Install
 ## Using docker